Garden for Life. An East Austin Garden Fair

 Free and open to the public, this fun, hands-on fair involves community members in creative, low-cost ways to grow vegetables, herbs, and fruit to improve the family diet as well as information about Earth-Kind landscaping.
 Travis County Master Gardeners offer university-based information to fair-goers on a diverse variety of horticulture topics, while community partner organizations provide information on closely-related services, programs and projects.

-The fair features an assortment of DIY and demonstration activities, including tool sharpening, composting, grow boxes, and straw bale gardening, and information about waterwise irrigation methods, rainwater harvesting, vegetable gardening, fruit trees, Texas Superstar plants and food preservation.
-Booths on backyard chickens, rabbits, and beekeeping are a big hit with all ages and there will be plenty of activities for kids.
+The fair features an assortment of DIY and demonstration activities, including tool sharpening, composting, grow boxes, and raised bed gardening, and information about waterwise irrigation methods, rainwater harvesting, vegetable gardening, fruit trees, Texas Tough plants and food preservation.
+Booths on backyard chickens, rabbits, and native bee houses are a big hit with all ages and there will be plenty of activities for kids.
 Please click here for a full list.